The 25 best toy movies ever in no particular order are...

 Home Alone 2: Lost in New York (1992)

-Want to overdose on Christmas spirit?
+Want to OD on Christmas spirit?
 Home Alone’s sequel sees Macaulay Culkin doling out a second helping of clammy schmaltz as he foils the attempts of two bungling thieves trying to rob Duncan’s Toy Chest, an emporium of trinkets and games.
 Even the icky cuteness of Culkin’s Kevin isn’t enough for us to deny Lost in New York’s slick production and genuinely entertaining denouement.

 The Indian in the Cupboard (1995)